beginner-codes/challenges/weekday/challenge_222.md

-# Challenge 221 - A Long Long Time
+# Challenge 222 - Simplified Fractions

 Create a function that returns the simplified version of a fraction.